bloominstituteoftechnology/node-db4-project/README.md

 - follow the same pattern to add the CRUD operations for other entities in the system.
 - add _units of measure_ support for the ingredients.
 - add a table of unit of measure convertions, so that we can record the quantity for an ingredient using a unit of measure and see the values for other units reading the recipe.
+- design and build a front end client for your API.